 Monroe is a tiny city located in the state of Oregon.
 With a population of 673 people and just one neighborhood, Monroe is the 201st largest community in Oregon.

-Monroe is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Monroe is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Monroe is a city of professionals, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Monroe who work in office and administrative support (19.89%), legal occupations (14.64%), and sales jobs (6.91%).

 Also of interest is that Monroe has more people living here who work in computers and math than 95% of the places in the US.